zhangsheng377/Megatron-DeepSpeed/examples_deepspeed/deepspeed4science/long_seq_support/README.md

 ## Max Sequence Length and Throughput Comparison between Old Megatron-DeepSpeed and New Megatron-DeepSpeed

 Experiments are performed on 4 NVIDIA DGX A100-40GB nodes, connected through 8 HDR InfiniBand (200Gb/s per HDR).
-Due to the lack of FlashAttention and memory optimization.
-The max sequence length and throughput of old Megatron-DeepSpeed are quite limited.
-TP is short for tensor parallel.
+Due to the lack of FlashAttention and memory optimizations such as weights of position encoding partition, the max sequence length and throughput of old Megatron-DeepSpeed is quite limited.
+TP stands for tensor parallelism.

 | Sequence Length | Old Megatron-DeepSpeed  (TFLOPS) | New Megatron-DeepSpeed  (TFLOPS) |
 |-----------------|----------------------------------|----------------------------------|